04 Aug 5 Ways to Prepare Your Website for Quiet Periods

 Did you know that most users interact on their smartphones?
 As a result, Google has announced it will now prioritise your site’s performance on mobile devices before desktops.
 So, if your site is not yet optimised for mobile, now is a great time to do this.
 It might mean that you’ll need a different design and layout, but it’s a very important step considering that this is where Google will index you first.

 Take a look at your website design and consider if it needs an update to improve the UX and keep your site looking fresh.
 Your website is your ‘storefront’ and creates an immediate and lasting impression on your customers, so it’s extremely important to have a professionally designed website to create trust from the beginning.

 4. Continue Content Marketing

 Even if business is slow at the moment, keep investing in content marketing to reap the rewards later.
-It’s crucial to consider a long-term strategy so that once our country manages to overcome this hurdle, your company has a solid foundation and is ready and waiting to welcome new customers.
+It’s crucial to consider a long-term strategy for your business in order for your company to have a solid foundation and be ready and waiting to welcome new customers.
 This is bound to give you an advantage against your competitors.

 Continuous, fresh and relevant content will boost your SEO, website traffic, click-through-rates, and higher rankings thanks to Google’s Freshness Algorithm.

 A hard sales push might be overlooked by customers who have been hard-hit financially during tough economic times.
 Use this time to build brand trust, awareness and loyalty, and they will come to you once things return to normal.